 What you need to know before you head to Cuba

-I’ve just come back from Cuba.
-Such a great feeling to travel again, to bask in the Caribbean sunshine and the warm welcome!
+I spent May in Cuba.
+Such a great feeling to travel again, to bask in the Caribbean sunshine and welcome visitors to the island!

-Travel to Cuba is relatively easy – in spite of pcr tests and locator forms – but there are key things you need to know before you get there, so that you can enjoy a smooth and stress free trip.
+It’s official, Cuba is open and travel to Cuba is relatively easy – PCR tests are no longer required if you’re fully vaccinated.
+Here are some key things you need to know before you get there, so that you can enjoy a smooth and stress free trip.

-Our guides gave me some extra travel tips too so we’ve put together a list for you.
+Our guides helped me gather some extra travel tips to share with you.

 Cuba has been through a lot during the pandemic, but the country is well protected against Covid-19 , is open and ready to welcome you.

 Here are our top tips for any trip to Cuba:

 - Make sure you’re fully vaccinated because Cubans are. 💉90% of the Cuban population is vaccinated ( 5 year olds and upwards ) and Cuba expects any visitors to be fully vaccinated too ( currently you’ll need to present a negative PCR test or a vaccination certificate to enter the country ).
 Keep up to date with entry requirements by checking the FCO travel advice for Cuba here.It’s good to know that everyone ( and I mean everyone ) who works in tourism has been vaccinated and has received a booster vaccination too.

 - Bring a supply of face masks and hand sanitiser 😷Cubans are no longer obliged to wear masks in public places.
 However, many still do and there will be places where you’re expected to wear one ( the airport, some transportation for example ) You will be expected to sanitise your hands every time you enter a shop or restaurant.
 Bring your own supply of masks and hand sanitiser, Cuba isn’t a rich country and you won’t be able to buy any in Cuba.